calvinrahmat/blanja-backend/readme.md

    ```sh
    npm install
    ```
+3. Enter your env

+## Enviromental Variables

+You must provide the env value to run the application.

+1. POSTGRESQL:

+DB_USERS : To set the user that you have created for POSTGRESQL.
+DB_HOST : To set the host for example 'localhost' DB_NAME : To set the database name
+DB_PASS : to set the password for your POSTGRESQL

+2. JWT Key:

+JWT_KEY : This is for create signature for your token.
+You can set to anything value that you want either string or number.

+3. Cloudinary

+Authenticated uploading is done over HTTPS using a secure protocol based on your Cloudinary account's cloud_name, api_key and api_secret parameters.

+CLOUD_NAME : To set the cloud name provided in your account.
+CLOUD_KEY : To set the API key provided in your account.
+CLOUD_SECRET : To set the API secret provided in your account.

+4. Redis

+REDIS_HOST : To set the Redis Host for example 'localhost' REDIS_PASS : To set the password for Redis

 <!-- USAGE EXAMPLES -->

 ## Usage

-First thing to do you must configure your database to match the database config in this project or you can create new configuration for your own database.
-After that you should download POSTMAN to send request and also monitoring.
-You can use these request to make thing easier :relaxed:
+You should download POSTMAN or any other API testing tool to test the API.
+You can refer in our documentation :relaxed:

-_Please refer to the [Postman Documentation](https://documenter.getpostman.com/view/16482670/Tzm3nHTf)_
+_Please refer to our API documentaion [Postman Documentation](https://documenter.getpostman.com/view/16482670/Tzm3nHTf)_

 <!-- CONTACT -->